-- For much of the period from 1985 through 2009, the likelihood of judicial waiver for petitioned delinquency cases was greater for black youth than white youth for person and drug offense cases. - Although the likelihood of judicial waiver declined for white youth and black youth between the early 1990s and 2009, the relative decline was greater for black youth.
-As a result, in 2009, delinquency cases involving black youth had about the same likelihood as cases involving white youth to be judicially waived (1.0% and 0.9%, respectively).
+- For much of the period from 1985 through 2010, the likelihood of judicial waiver for petitioned delinquency cases was greater for black youth than white youth for person and drug offense cases. - Although the likelihood of judicial waiver declined for white youth and black youth between the early 1990s and 2010, the relative decline was greater for black youth.
+However, in 2010, delinquency cases involving black youth were more likely than cases involving white youth to be judicially waived (1.0% and 0.7%, respectively).

-- Among black youth, the likelihood of judicial waiver for person offense cases peaked in 1993 at 3.2%, or nearly 1.5 times the likelihood for white youth.
-Similarly, at its peak in 1991, the likelihood of judicial waiver for drug offense cases involving black youth (nearly 6%) was more than 3 times the likelihood for white youth. - In 2009, person and drug offense cases involving black youth remained slightly more likely to be judicially waived than those involving white youth.
-However, the opposite was true for property and public order offense cases.
+- Among black youth, the likelihood of judicial waiver for person offense cases peaked in 1994 at 3.2%, or nearly 1.5 times the likelihood for white youth.
+Similarly, at its peak in 1991, the likelihood of judicial waiver for drug offense cases involving black youth (nearly 6%) was more than 3 times the likelihood for white youth. - In 2010, person and drug offense cases involving black youth remained slightly more likely to be judicially waived than those involving white youth.